Bunogi/darkredis/README.md

 There are other Redis clients out there for Rust, but none of them allow you to easily write `await` in your code. `redis-rs` is a good client for sure, but it's async module is based on `futures 0.1`.
 Therefore, I ripped my custom-written Redis client from an async project of mine.
 The result of this is `darkredis`, and I hope it will be useful to you, even if only to experiment with async and await.

 # Getting started
-- Add `darkredis` and `runtime` to your `Cargo.toml`.
+- Add `darkredis` and to your `Cargo.toml`.
-- Use the runtime crate to bootstrap an async context.
+- Create an async context somehow, for instance by using the `runtime` crate.
 - Create a `ConnectionPool` and grab a connection!

 ```rust